Slow Juicer Vs Fast Juicer – Which Is Best?

 We love slow juicers – we just want our customers to be correctly informed about the true importance of speed!
 So if you are considering your choices, we’d advise that you don’t get hung up about whether it does 40, 50 or 100 RPM.
 Slow juicers are all slow enough to get the job done well!

-Please be aware though of the large numbers of Chinese copies of slow juicers that are flooding the market.
+Please be aware though of the large range of cheaper Chinese slow juicers that are flooding the market.
 We’ve been sent samples ourselves by many Chinese manufacturers who were hopeful that we would include their models in our range.
-Many are direct copies of our leading brand models, with lower quality manufacturing standards and poorer performance.
+Some are direct knock offs of leading brand models, with lower quality manufacturing standards and poorer performance.
 Some just don’t work well at all.
 We advise making a good investment at the start with a well-established brand or manufacturer.

 Read our other article about slow juicers here